 ```

-## Area of interest (AOI) analysis
+## Area of Interest analysis

 A critical component in many analyses of eye gaze is the assessment of time spent in regions of space. *eyetools* has a number of functions for assessing the time spent in Areas of Interest (AOIs), as well as the sequence in which the eye enters and exits these areas.
 AOIs will typically reflect regions of space in which critical stimuli appear.
 AOIs are defined in eyetools using a dataframe object, where each row reflects a unique AOI, where values code for the centrepoint of the AOI in x/y coordinates along with the width and height (if the AOIs are rectangular) or just the radius (if circular).
 This object can be created using the function `create_AOI_df()`: